 The Dark Side of Hand Held Sewing Machines

 If all that sounds pretty good to you, there is more to consider.
 If something sounds too good to be true, it probably is.

-- Many handheld machines came with no instructions or with instructions that were not clear or that had poor illustrations.
+Many handheld machines came with no instructions, with instructions that were not clear or with poor illustrations.
 Reviewers reported that they spent hours trying to figure out how to use the machines.
 Some never did.

 Many reviewers reported returning their handheld sewing machine, giving it to a thrift shop, selling it at a yard sale or throwing it in the trash.